Circle on Cavill: Features

 Circle on Cavill retail precinct on ground level features 4 main retail areas including an open air piazza designed for picnics, public gatherings, art, entertainment and sporting events on a large LED screen with alfresco cafes, restaurants and bars, coupled with boutique shopping – specialty stores and a supermarket with a diverse range of essential services such as Woolworths and ATM facilities.

 Circle on Cavill Shopping Centre underwent a major refurbishment in 2012 and secured a major anchor tenant in Woolworths Circle on Cavill.
-Other businesses in the retail precinct includes San Churro Chocolateria, Billabong, Surf Dive Ski, Domino's Pizza, Circle News, Amcal Chempro Pharmacy, Anytime Fitness, The Hangover Crawl's Tourist Desk, Strike Bowling Bar and Doctors @ Surfers Paradise.
+Other notable businesses in the retail precinct include Billabong and Domino's Pizza.

 Apartments

 Circle on Cavill is a mix of 1, 2 and 3 bedroom apartments across two residential towers.
-Circle on Cavill spans a 1.4 hectare site and comprises two towers - South Tower (48 levels, 279 units) and North Tower (68 levels,> 365 units), totalling 644 apartments.
-Apartments are for sale and rent in the building.
-The body corporate for the Circle on Cavill is called Circle on Cavill CTS 39918.
+Circle on Cavill spans a 1.4 hectare site and comprises two towers - South Tower (48 levels, 279 units) and North Tower (68 levels, 365 units), totalling 644 apartments.

 Facilities

-Resort facilities include a residents club lounge on level 4 for all guests, three resort pools including a lagoon pool with water features (North Tower), a 25m heated indoor swimming pool (North Tower) and a 25m lap pool and 10-seater spa on sun terrace (South Tower).
+Resort facilities include a residents club lounge on level 4 for all guests, three resort pools including a lagoon pool with water features (North Tower), a 25m heated indoor swimming pool (North Tower) and a 25 m. lap pool and 10-seater spa on sun terrace (South Tower).
 There is a gymnasium, in-house cinema (seating for 12 people), sauna & steam rooms, change rooms, barbecue & entertaining areas, a children's play area, a big screen TV and games room.